 Everyone knows that guacamole turns brown after a few hours.
 The best hack that I've found for guacamole is this:

 - Put plastic wrap on top of the guacamole directly.
-Remove all of the air between the plastic wrap and guacamole.
+Remove all of the air between the plastic wrap and the guacamole.

 - Put the lid on the container.

 This hack will keep your guacamole good for a few days.
-I hope you like this recipe!

-- 3 whole large avocados (or 5 small avocados)
+- 3 whole large avocados or 5 small avocados

-- flake salt and fresh ground pepper
+- salt and pepper to taste

 - 2 juicy limes